nafarlee/git-good/README.md

 ### Agree on a Workflow

-Git affords a team a lot of flexibility when it comes to the way they handle collaboration.
+git affords a team a lot of flexibility when it comes to the way they handle collaboration.

 There is no real 'silver bullet' in this area.
 All of the different workflows and branching/merging strategies have different trade-offs that developers/writers should evaluate on a team (or even project) basis.